How much will my rhinoplasty cost?

 How long will I have to be out of work?

 Your post-operative appointment will be one week after your rhinoplasty.
 After that time, you will likely be able to return to work and all other normal activities.
-You should avoid strenuous exercise until your one month follow up.
-Be sure to discuss your occupation with Dr. Waterman during your consultation, as everyone recovers at their own pace and has their own set of circumstances.
+You should avoid strenuous exercise until your one-month follow up.
+Be sure to discuss your occupation with Dr. Waterman during your consultation, as everyone recovers at their own pace and has their own set of circumstances to manage.

 When will I see the final results of my rhinoplasty?

-Swelling and bruising tends to subside 7 to 10 days after rhinoplasty.
-At the one-week post-operative appointment, many patients say they can see and feel a difference.
+Acute swelling and bruising tends to subside 7 to 10 days after rhinoplasty.
+At the one-week post-operative appointment, many patients say they can see and feel a difference after the cast has been removed.
 Results become apparent when discoloration and swelling mostly subsides, typically between the one-week and one-month post-operative appointments.
-The internal structures of your nose continue to set and to heal during several months after surgery, so you may notice refinement up to six months after surgery.
+The internal structures of your nose continue to set and to heal during the months after surgery, so you may notice refinement even six months to a year after surgery.

 Does rhinoplasty hurt?

 During surgery, you will be given general anesthesia, so you will not be conscious or uncomfortable.
 You will be given prescription pain medication for use as needed during your recovery.
 There is a great range in the experience of pain in rhinoplasty patients.
-Many individuals never take the prescription pain medication at all and are comfortable with ibuprofen and acetaminophen, but most patients find that they help during the first four days or so.
-Anti-inflammatory medications such as ibuprofen work differently than narcotic painkillers do, by reducing swelling and improving blood flow in the region, and are an important tool during recovery.
+Many individuals never take the prescription pain medication at all and are comfortable with acetaminophen alone, but the medication may be helpful during the first four days or so if swelling and inflammation are causing discomfort.

 Have more questions?
 Please contact us and we’ll be more than happy to answer them for you.